niklasf/python-chess/docs/engine.rst

 -------

 Communication is logged with debug level on a logger named ``chess.engine``.
-Debug logs are useful while troubleshooting or in bug reports.
+Debug logs are useful while troubleshooting.
+Please also provide them when submitting bug reports.

 .. code:: python